SmNiuhe/git_learning/readme.md

 Hi,we are learning Git together.
 Have a good time!

-wo are going to Git commands.
+wo are going to Git commands. fix bug